AnotherKamila/scion-p4netfpga/README.md

 ### `platforms/`: Files that allow the reference router to run on various hardware

 Currently supported: Xilinx NetFPGA SUME, with the `XilinxStreamSwitch` architecture.
-In the future, SimpleSumeSwitch might be supported, as welll as the `bmv2` software switch.
+In the future, SimpleSumeSwitch might be supported, as well as the `bmv2` software switch.

 ### `controller/`: The control plane for the router

 The control plane program that communicates with the router.

-### `testdata/`: Packet generators for testing the implementation
+### `test/`: Packet generators for testing the implementation

 things and stuff